mikeakohn/w65c832/README.md

     mvn causes X/Y to increment on every byte copied. mvp causes X/Y to decrement on every byte copied.
+    Index X is src.
+    Index Y is dst.

+In 8 bit M mode the full 16 bit A register is used as the count.

+In 8 bit X mode the upper 8 bits of X and Y are cleared before the operation starts.

 In 32 bit mode the mvn and mvp instructions don't have operands and Index X (src) and Index Y (dst) are simply used to point to addresses with out